syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Serialization-Support.md

 ### Load Tabs state

-Ribbon provides an option to load only the state of Ribbon Tabs instead of all Ribbon states using the `DeserializationOptions`.
+Ribbon control provides an option to load only the state of Ribbon Tabs instead of all Ribbon states using the `DeserializationOptions`.
 The `DeserializationOptions` consists of two boolean properties such as `DeserializeQATItems` and `DeserializeTabItems` which are set as **True** by default.
 To deserialize only the Tab state, the `DeserializeQATItems` property must be set as **False**.
 This instance of `DeserializationOptions` must then be passed as argument to the `LoadState` function in addition to the `AppStateSerializer` instance.

 {% tabs %}